gitlabhq/gitlab-runner/docs/install/linux-manually.md

 CAUTION: **Important:**
 With GitLab Runner 10, the executable was renamed to `gitlab-runner`.
-If you want to install a version older than GitLab Runner 10, [visit the old docs](old.md).
+If you want to install a version prior to GitLab Runner 10, [visit the old docs](old.md).

 1. Simply download one of the binaries for your system: